 SILKY CURRY

 Boil the kettle.
 Dilute the stock with 80ml of boiling water.
 Return the pot to a medium heat with a drizzle of oil.
 When hot, fry the diced onion for 5-6 minutes until soft and translucent, shifting occasionally.
 Add the remaining curry paste and the grated garlic.
 Fry for 1-2 minutes until fragrant, shifting constantly.
-Stir in the diced tomatoes and cook for 2-3 minutes.
+Stir in the diced Tomatoes and cook for 2-3 minutes.
 Pour in the coconut milk and the diluted stock.
 Bring up to a boil.
 Reduce the heat and leave to simmer for 7-9 minutes, stirring occasionally.

 ALL TOGETHER NOW